bluegunnar15/CS260-startup/README.md

 # CS260-startup
 startup project for cs260

+Simon Notes from DB:
+ * REMEMBER TO ALLOW ACCESS FROM ALL IPS- was able to access data locally but wasnt pulling/uploading when hosted on server

 Service notes from start up:
   * "sudo kill -9 $(lsof -t -i:6000)" kills listening on port 6000 or whatever port specified
   * dont forget "app.use(express.static('public'));" in index.js, tells index.js to use the html/files in the public folder